osbuild/images/README.md

 Please refer to the [developer guide](https://www.osbuild.org/guides/developer-guide/developer-guide.html) to learn about our workflow, code style and more.

+The build-requirements for Fedora and rpm-based distributions are:
+- `gpgme-devel`, `btrfs-progs-devel`, `device-mapper-devel`

 ### Repository:

  - **web**:   <https://github.com/osbuild/images>